NisrineTiouti/unit_1-2021/README.md

 <img src="https://user-images.githubusercontent.com/89052189/138575884-ebb007cc-32be-4374-a0e2-b22fb8fead8d.png"
      width = 80% height = 80%>\
      **fig4**: While loop within the main function that checks the player's door choice, in which the player can collect a dragon and points if its the right choice or get damaged if it's the wrong choice.
-     - grotto(), hollow() are room functions that tell the player which dragon they gained in that room and how many points were added to his score
+     - *grotto(), hollow()* are room functions that tell the player which dragon they gained in that room and how many points were added to his score
-     - damage() is a function with a level of damage argument, if the damage is at level 1 or 2 the player rests for 10 seconds and then continues the game, if its high then its Gam over.
+     - *damage()* is a function with a level of damage argument, if the damage is at level 1 or 2 the player rests for 10 seconds and then continues the game, if its high then its Game over.

 ## Caesar Cypher
 **fig5**